jan-web/to-do-list-vue3/README.md

-# My ToDo list aplication on Vue3
+# My ToDo list application on Vue 3

 ## underway of development